 Administrators of sites that are concerned about this form of attack should look to increase the strength of their login process.
 For example, use the Yubikey or Swekey or similar modules.
 It is also possible to obfuscate the name used for login by displaying the real name of users with the RealName module and reduce the likelihood of username enumeration with the username enumeration prevention module.

-Those interested in making usernames a more private piece of information should work on #849602: hide usernames from users without the "access user profiles" permission.
+Those interested in making usernames a more private piece of information should work on.